How Forwarders Win with AI Document Automation

 Not every "AI" solution is fully automated.
 Some vendors rely on people behind the scenes to label data, train models, or verify results.
 If your operations team still has to tag documents or validate every field, the automation hasn’t reduced workload, it has just renamed it.

-When evaluating AI for freight forwarders, ask:
+When evaluating AI vendors, ask:

 1. How long does the vendor take to process documents?